Report of the U.S. Quantum Leadership Committee ()

 Document Introduction

-As a new frontier of innovation, the development of quantum technology is crucial for the United States to maintain its global leadership.
-Faced with sustained investment and competitive pressure from countries like China in the quantum field, the CSIS Quantum Leadership Committee spent over a year integrating insights from top minds in U.S. quantum science and industry through diverse formats such as seminars, workshops, and consultations, culminating in this comprehensive strategic report.
-The report's core focus is on how to consolidate and expand U.S. leadership in quantum technology by strengthening R&D investment, solidifying the quantum industrial base, accelerating commercialization, cultivating a professional workforce, and building international partnerships.
+Quantum technology, as a new frontier of innovation, is crucial for the United States to maintain global leadership.
+Faced with continuous investment and competitive pressure from countries like China in the quantum field, the CSIS Quantum Leadership Committee spent over a year integrating insights from top experts in U.S. quantum science and industry through diverse formats such as seminars, workshops, and consultations to produce this comprehensive strategic report.
+The report focuses on how to consolidate and expand U.S. leadership in quantum technology by strengthening R&D investment, solidifying the quantum industrial base, accelerating commercialization, cultivating a professional workforce, and building international partnerships.

 Leveraging the principles of quantum mechanics, quantum technology demonstrates revolutionary potential in fields such as computing, communication, and sensing.
-It not only has a profound impact on national economic competitiveness but is also a critical pillar for ensuring national security.
-Currently, most quantum technologies are in their early stages of development and have not yet formed immediate application value like artificial intelligence or semiconductors.
-However, early investment will establish a key advantage for the future—historical experience shows that the cost and risks of falling behind in technological competition are high and significant.
-The report reveals the strategic significance of quantum technology through three core case studies: quantum navigation can address the fatal vulnerability of the Global Positioning System (GPS) to interference, providing anti-jamming solutions for military and civilian navigation; Quantum-as-a-Service (QaaS) lowers the barrier to using quantum computing through a cloud-based model, becoming a core path for near-term commercialization; post-quantum cryptography directly confronts the threat quantum computers pose to existing encryption systems, safeguarding future communication security.
+It not only has profound implications for national economic competitiveness but also serves as a critical pillar for national security.
+Currently, most quantum technologies are in their early developmental stages and have not yet achieved the immediate application value seen in artificial intelligence or semiconductors.
+However, early investment will establish a crucial advantage for the future—historical experience shows that falling behind in technological competition is costly and carries significant risks.
+The report reveals the strategic significance of quantum technology through three core cases: quantum navigation can address the critical vulnerability of Global Positioning System (GPS) to interference, providing anti-jamming solutions for military and civilian navigation; Quantum-as-a-Service (QaaS) lowers the barrier to using quantum computing through a cloud-based model, becoming a core path for near-term commercialization; post-quantum cryptography directly confronts the threat quantum computers pose to existing encryption systems, ensuring future communication security.

-In response to China's rapid development in areas like quantum communication and the quantum strategic layouts of numerous countries globally, the report proposes systematic policy recommendations: Congress should double quantum R&D funding for agencies like the National Science Foundation (NSF) and the Department of Energy (DOE); establish a dedicated quantum sensing program focusing on breakthroughs in positioning, navigation, and timing (PNT) technologies; accelerate the application and compliance of post-quantum cryptography standards; build a secure supply chain for critical quantum materials; strengthen coordination with allies on export controls and technological cooperation; and cultivate and attract global quantum talent through education system reforms and visa policy optimization.
-These recommendations aim to fully leverage the United States' unique advantages in technological innovation and industry-academia-research collaboration, avoiding a passive "Sputnik moment" of catch-up, and ensuring the United States' long-term leadership in this critical strategic field of quantum technology.
+In response to China's rapid development in areas like quantum communication and the quantum strategic deployments of numerous countries worldwide, the report proposes systematic policy recommendations: Congress should double quantum R&D funding for agencies such as the National Science Foundation (NSF) and the Department of Energy (DOE); establish a dedicated quantum sensing program focusing on positioning, navigation, and timing technologies; accelerate the application and compliance of post-quantum cryptography standards; build a secure supply chain for critical quantum materials; enhance coordination with allies on export controls and technological cooperation; and cultivate and attract global quantum talent through education system reforms and visa policy optimization.
+These recommendations aim to fully leverage the United States' unique advantages in technological innovation and industry-academia-research collaboration, avoiding a passive catch-up scenario akin to a "Sputnik moment," and ensuring the United States' long-term leadership in this critical strategic field of quantum technology.